 Foreign Currency Exchange Rates.
-As a result of increased sales in Europe, our exposure to risk associated with fluctuating currency exchange rates between the U.S. dollar, the Euro and the Swiss Franc has increased.
-Our Swiss operations utilize the Swiss franc as the functional currency and our French operations utilize the Euro as the functional currency.
+As a result of increased sales in Europe, our exposure to risk associated with fluctuating currency exchange rates between the U.S. dollar, the Euro, the Swiss Franc and the British Pound Sterling has increased.
+Our Swiss operations utilize the Swiss Franc as the functional currency, our French operations utilize the Euro as the functional currency and our English operations utilize the British Pound Sterling as the functional currency.
 Foreign currency transaction gains and losses are included in earnings.
-Approximately 14% of our net sales were denominated in foreign currencies for fiscal 2007 compared to 12% in fiscal 2006.
+Approximately 16% of our net sales were denominated in foreign currencies for fiscal 2008 compared to 14% in fiscal 2007.
 We expect that this proportion is likely to increase as we seek to increase our penetration of foreign markets, particularly within the aerospace and defense markets.
 Foreign currency transaction exposure arises primarily from the transfer of foreign currency from one subsidiary to another within the group, and to foreign currency denominated trade receivables.
 Unrealized currency translation gains and losses are recognized upon translation of the foreign subsidiaries' balance sheets to U.S. dollars.
 Because our financial statements are denominated in U.S. dollars, changes in currency exchange rates between the U.S. dollar and other currencies have had, and will continue to have, an impact on our earnings.
 We currently do not have exchange rate hedges in place to reduce the risk of an adverse currency exchange movement.
 Although currency fluctuations have not had a material impact on our financial performance in the past, such fluctuations may materially affect our financial performance in the future.
 The impact of future exchange rate fluctuations on our results of operations cannot be accurately predicted.